 The Barre dining facility felt sterile.
 The weather was beautiful so many people took their meals outside in the grounds.
 Surprisingly to me, there were few places outdoors for small groups to sit together.
 Consequently, I ate all of my meals by myself, with no one else around.

 At Vallecitos it was sometimes too cold to eat outdoors, so we ate in silence in the dining room.
 I’ve described the remarkable effect this had on me in this earlier post.
 Even when the (stunningly beautiful) outdoors beckoned, chairs and rocks were arranged so people gravitated to sitting near each other, eating together in silence.

-At Vallecitos, I had some wonderful conversations at the end of the retreat, and when I go there again later this year I hope to meet some of the friends I made during that short period.
-So, though building community through the development of intimacy and connection at silent retreats is not a core goal, it’s important to the growth of the practice, and I offer these observations in the spirit of supporting a practice that is important to an increasing number of people, including me.
+At Vallecitos, I had some wonderful conversations at the end of the retreat.
+When I go there again I hope to meet some of the friends I made during that short period.
+So, though building community through the development of intimacy and connection at silent retreats is not a core goal, it’s important to the growth of the practice.
+I offer these observations in the spirit of supporting a practice that is important to an increasing number of people.